qmk/qmk_firmware/keyboards/clueboard/keymaps/caps_fn/readme.md

 ![Clueboard Layout Image](layout.png)

-# skullY's Clueboard Layout
+# Caps Fn Layout

-This layout is what I (@skullydazed) use on my personal Clueboards.
-I mostly use it for programming, CAD, and general typing.

-The most notable change from the default layout is putting Ctrl on the Capslock key.
-I also swap Alt and Cmd because I mostly use a Mac day to day.
+This is the default layout except that Caps Lock acts like Caps Lock when tapped but Fn when held.